dokku/dokku/docs/nginx.md

 dokku config:set myapp NO_VHOST=1
 ```

 On subsequent deploys, the nginx virtualhost will be discarded.
 This is useful when deploying internal-facing services that should not be publicly routeable.
+As of 0.4.0, nginx will still be configured to proxy your app on some random high port.
+This allows internal services to maintain the same port between deployments.
+You may change this port by setting `DOKKU_NGINX_PORT` and/or `DOKKU_NGINX_SSL_PORT` (for services configured to use SSL.)

 ### Domains plugin